dandas102/STARFM-fusion-process/README.md

 # STARFM-fusion-process
-A Python based algorithm for implementing STARFM fusion algorithm for Landsat and MODIS satellite imagery
+A Python based script for implementing STARFM fusion algorithm for Landsat and MODIS satellite imagery